DavidSoles/neovim/README.md

 # Neovim Configuration
-This repository holds the necesary files to configure Neovim as a text editor for web development using Angular.
-Also can be use for programming in Golang and Java.
+This repository holds the necesary files to configure Neovim as a text editor.

 ## Prerequisites
 - Neovim 0.5 or higher (can be installed using brew)